 Modern Slavery and Human Trafficking Statement

-This is the Company’s first statement in relation to Modern Slavery, made with reference to our financial year ended 31 December 2016.
-The statement relates to Morgan Sindall Group plc (‘the Company’) and its subsidiary companies (see Appendix 1) (together ‘the Group’) and treats our joint ventures (where we are responsible for the management and operation of the joint venture) as part of our supply chain.
+This statement has been published in accordance with the Modern Slavery Act 2015.
+It sets out the steps taken by Morgan Sindall Group plc (‘the Company’) and its subsidiary companies (see Appendix 1) (together ‘the Group’) during the year ending 31 December 2017 to prevent human trafficking and slavery in our business and supply chain.
+For the purposes of this statement, we treat our joint ventures (where we are responsible for the management and operation of the joint venture) as part of our supply chain.

 Our business and supply chains